-1. GENERAL ASPECTS 2.
-INFORMATION UNDER THE BANK'S PROPERTY AND CONFIDENTIAL INFORMATION 3.
-INFORMATION REGARDING THE ADMINISTRATION FRAMEWORK OF THE ACTIVITY IN VISTA BANK (ROMANIA) SA 3.1 The bank committees, their responsibilities and structure 3.2 Corporate governance 4.
-APECTS REGARDING THE STRATEGY AND ORGANISATIONAL STRUCTURE OF THE BANK22 4.1 Bank Strategy 4.2 Shareholders' Structure 4.3 Organisational Structure of Vista Bank (Romania) SA 4.4.
-Organization of the management structure 4.4.1 Supervisory function bodies 4.4.2 Management function bodies 4.4.3 Number of mandates held by the members of the management structure 4.4.4 The recruitment policy for the selection of members of the management structure and the knowledge, skills and their effective expertise 4.4.5 The policy regarding the diversity in the selection of members of the management structure, objectives and any relevant targets set out in the policy, and the extent to which they achieved the objectives and the respective targets 4.4.6 Organization of the Internal Control Functions 5.
-OBJECTIVES AND POLICIES OF THE BANK REGARDING RISK MANAGEMENT 5.1 Strategy of Vista Bank Romania SA regarding Risk Management 5.2 Policies regarding the risk management for each risk category 5.2.1 Credit Risk 5.2.2 Market Risk 5.2.3 Liquidity Risk 5.2.4 Operational Risk 5.2.5 Business continuity management framework 5.3 Information on the structure and organization of the risk management function
+CONTENTS 1.
+GENERAL ASPECTS5 3.
+INFORMATION REGARDING THE ADMINISTRATOR FRAMEWORK OF THE ACTIVITY IN VISTA BANK (ROMANIA) SA6 4.
+APECTS REGARDING THE STRATEGY AND ORGANISATIONAL STRUCTURE OF THE BANK......21 4.4.1 Supervisory function bodies25 4.4.4 The recruitment policy for the selection of members of the management structure and the knowledge, 4.4.5 The policy regarding the diversity in the selection of members of the management structure, objectives and any relevant targets set out in the policy, and the extent to which they achieved the objectives 5.
+OBJECTIVES AND POLICIES OF THE BANK REGARDING RISK MANAGEMENT30 5.1 Strategy of Vista Bank Romania SA regarding Risk Management......31 5.2.2 Market Risk 32

-Report regarding the disclosure and transparency requirements - 2021 Vista Bank (Romania) S.A.
-6. THE BASIS OF CONSOLIDATION OF THE BANK 7.
-SIGNIFICANT INFORMATION REGARDING THE FINANCIAL AND OPERA TIONAL RESULTS39 8.
-INFORMATION REGARDING THE OWN FUNDS 9.
-INFORMATION RELATED TO THE CAPITAL ADEQUACY 41 9.1.
-Capital requirements 9.2 Internal Capital Adequacy Assessment Process ("ICAAP") 10.
-COUNTERPARTY CREDIT RISK EXPOSURE 11.
-ADJUSTMENTS FOR CREDIT RISK (EXPECTED CREDIT LOSSES) 11.1 Definitions and general information 11.2 Expected credit loss calculation (Adjustments for impairment) 11.2.1 Expected credit loss for non-financial Customers 51 11.2.2 Bank & Sovereign exposures 11.3 Credit risk mitigation techniques 53 11.3.1 Revaluation of material collaterals 54 11.4 General quantitative information on credit risk 55 12.
-MARKET RISK EXPOSURE 75 13.
-EQUITY EXPOSURES NOT INCLUDED IN THE TRADING BOOK 75 14.
-INTEREST RATE RISK 75 15.
-LEVERAGE EFFECT 16.
-REMUNERATION POLICY 77 16.1 Incentives and remuneration/ compensation structure of the Bank 16.2 Information related to compensation policies and practices tor thos e categories of staff whose professional activities have a significant impact on the risk profile 16.2.1 Information on the relationship between the total remuneration and per formance78 16.2.2 Design features of the remuneration system 79 16.2.3 The relationship between the fixed and the variable remuneration 79 16.2.4 Information regarding the performance criteria underpinning the right nt to shares, options or other variable components of remuneration 80 16.2.5 Variable remuneration 80 16.2.6 Aggregate quantitative information on remuneration, per field of activity ity80 16.2.7 Aggregated quantitative information on remuneration to the memb ers of the management and members of staff whose actions have a significant impact on the risk profile of the institution80
+$ 6. \ SIGNIFICANT \ INFORMATION \ REGARDING \ THE \ FINANCIAL \ AND \ OPERATIONAL \ RESULTS \dots $ 36 7.
+INFORMATION REGARDING THE OWN FUNDS 36 8.
+INFORMATION RELATED TO THE CAPITAL ADEQUACY 38 8.1.
+Capital requirements 38 8.2 Internal Capital Adequacy Assessment Process ("ICAAP") 43 9.
+COUNTERPARTY CREDIT RISK EXPOSURE 45 10.
+ADJUSTMENTS FOR CREDIT RISK (EXPECTED CREDIT LOSSES) 46 10.1 Definitions and general information 46 10.2 Expected credit loss calculation (Adjustments for impairment) 48 10.2.1 Expected credit loss for non-financial Customers 48 10.3 Credit risk mitigation techniques 50 10.3.1 Revaluation of material collaterals 51 10.4 General quantitative information on credit risk 54 11.
+MARKET RISK EXPOSURE 72 12.
+EQUITY EXPOSURES NOT INCLUDED IN THE TRADING BOOK 72 13.
+INTEREST RATE RISK 72 14.
+LEVERAGE EFFECT 73 15.
+REMUNERATION POLICY 74 15.1 Incentives and remuneration/ compensation structure of the Bank 74 15.2 Information related to compensation policies and practices tor those categories of staff v professional activities have a significant impact on the risk profile 74 15.2.1 Information on the relationship between the total remuneration and performance 74 15.2.2 Design features of the remuneration system 75 15.2.3 The relationship between the fixed and the variable remuneration 75 15.2.4 Information regarding the performance criteria underpinning the right to shares, options or other variable components of remuneration 76 15.2.5 Variable remuneration 76 15.2.6 Aggregate quantitative information on remuneration, per field of activity 76 15.2.7 Aggregated quantitative information on remuneration to the members of the management it and members of staff whose actions have a significant impact on the risk profile of the institution 76 15.2.8 Number of employees who received a remuneration of EUR 1 million or more per financial years. ear 77